cosmos/cosmos-sdk/CONTRIBUTING.md

 ## Pull Requests

 To accommodate review process we suggest that PRs are categorically broken up.
 Ideally each PR addresses only a single issue.
 Additionally, as much as possible code refactoring and cleanup should be submitted as a separate PRs from bugfixes/feature-additions.

+### Process for Reviewing PRs

+All PRs require 2 Reviews before merge.
+When reviewing PRs please use the following annotations:

+- `LGTM` without an explicit approval means that the changes look good, but you haven't pulled down the code, run tests locally and thoroughly reviewed it.
+- `Approval` through the GH UI means that you understand the code, documentation/spec is updated in the right places, you have pulled down and tested the code locally.

 ## Forking